2 Control flow, structs, modules and types

 x <= 10!

-Switch statements are also available in Zig.
-A switch statement in Zig have a similar syntax to a switch statement in Rust.
+Switch statements are also available in Zig, and they have a very similar syntax to a switch statement in Rust.
 As you would expect, to write a switch statement in Zig we use the switch keyword.
 We provide the value that we want to “switch over” inside a pair of parentheses.
-Then, we list the possible combinations (or “branchs”) inside a pair of curly braces.
+Then, we list the possible combinations (or “branches”) inside a pair of curly braces.

 Let’s take a look at the code example below.
-You can see in this example that, I’m creating an enum type called Role.
-We talk more about enums at Section 7.6.
-But in essence, this Role type is listing different types of roles in a fictitious company, like SE for Software Engineer, DE for Data Engineer, PM for Product Manager, etc.
+You can see that I’m creating an enum type called Role.
+We talk more about enums in Section 7.6.
+But in summary, this Role type is listing different types of roles in a fictitious company, like SE for Software Engineer, DE for Data Engineer, PM for Product Manager, etc.

 Notice that we are using the value from the role object in the switch statement, to discover which exact area we need to store in the area variable object.
-Also notice that we are using type inference inside the switch statement, with the dot character, as we described at Section 2.4.
+Also notice that we are using type inference inside the switch statement, with the dot character, as we are going to describe in Section 2.4.
 This makes the zig compiler infer the correct data type of the values (PM, SE, etc.) for us.

 Also notice that, we are grouping multiple values in the same branch of the switch statement.
 We just separate each possible value with a comma.
-So, for example, if role contains either DE or DA, the area variable would contain the value "Data & Analytics", instead of "Platform".
+For example, if role contains either DE or DA, the area variable would contain the value "Data & Analytics", instead of "Platform" or "Sales".

 const std = @import("std");